uwcse440/web-cse440-au14/_assignments/assignment1/index.md

 ---

 # Overview

-Your assignment is to propose a __problem__ and an __approach__ that could form the basis of a project for this course.
+You are to propose a __problem__ and an __approach__ that could form the basis of a project for this course.
-Successful projects will observe the need for good human-centered design in an interactive computing system, analyze the challenges of supporting effective interaction, explore potential designs, and propose a compelling solution.
+Successful projects will observe the need for good human-centered design in an interactive computing system, analyze the needs and opportunities in the problem, explore potential designs, and propose a compelling solution.

 # Milestones

-This proposal is an individual assignment, consisting of three milestones.
+This is an individual assignment, consisting of three milestones.

 * [Assignment 1a: Proposal Brainstorm](#proposal_brainstorm)

-  Due: Uploaded the night before section and bring to section Friday, September 26, 2014
+  Due: Uploaded the night before section Friday, September 26, 2014

 * [Assignment 1b: Project Proposal](#project_proposal)